josefs/meta-paper/paper.md

 Advantages:

-* More natural programming model.
+* Tailored programming model.

-  Since the embedded language can be given a semantics which matches the particular implementation, the programming style can become more natural.
+  Since the embedded language can be given a semantics which matches the particular domain, the programming style can become more tailored to the problem.
 In our particular case-study the programmer doesn't need to concern himself with writing bang patterns or inline pragmas to make the code fast.
 Relieving the programmer of having to inserting these annotations removes a whole category of potential performance bug which can go unnoticed and be difficult to pin down.

 * Performance guarantees